microsoft/atlas-design/spacing-ramp.md

 # Atomic Class Implementation

-- Migrate current spacing helpers to atlas-css
+- Migrate current spacing helpers to atlas-css.
-- Update $spacing-sizes with new key/value pairs
+- Update $spacing-sizes with new key/value pairs.
-- In the loops that create `has-margin-size`, `has-padding-size`, etc, add new classes for layout
+- In the loops that create `has-margin-size`, `has-padding-size`, etc, add new classes for layout:
   - `has-layout-margin-size`, `has-layout-padding-size`, `has-layout-margin-size-tablet`, `has-layout-margin-size-mobile`, etc.
   - `has-layout-margin-top-size`, etc
   - `has-content-layout-margin-*`, etc
-- Verify that there are no visual changes
+- Verify that there are no visual changes.
-- Replace current class usage with new layout classes when applicable
+- Replace current class usage with new layout classes where applicable.
-- Depreciate current _spacing.scss_ in docs-ui
+- Depreciate current _spacing.scss_ in docs-ui.